flyve-mdm/ios-mdm-agent/_posts/static/2017-12-26-how-it-works.md

 <img src="https://github.com/Naylin15/Screenshots/blob/master/ios-agent/enrollment.png?raw=true" alt="Enrollment" width="300">
 </div>

+A fleet is created with the policies required by the Administrator, later the device is assigned to it, then the Agent applies immediately the commands sent through MQTT.

-It will also provide you information of the user and supervisor of the infrastructure.
+The Agent provides the information of the supervisor of the device.

 <img src="https://github.com/Naylin15/Screenshots/blob/master/ios-agent/information.png?raw=true" alt="User information" width="300">